-In Southeast Saskatchewan and Manitoba, we use water from a brackish aquifer for waterflooding purposes in our enhanced oil recovery (EOR) operations.
+In our Southeast Saskatchewan and Manitoba enhanced oil recovery operations, we use water from a brackish aquifer for waterflooding purposes.

-Our Horizon Oil Sands operation is designed to recycle over 80 per cent of the water used in bitumen extraction so that it can be reused in our processes.
-We limit our fresh water use by withdrawing less than one-third of our regulated allocation from the Athabasca River.
+At our Horizon Oil Sands operation, our water use management strategies are also proving effective.
+Fresh water use intensity was reduced by 12 per cent in 2014 compared to 2013, through increased recycling of tailings water and limiting fresh water withdrawals from the Athabasca River to less than one-third of our regulated allocation.
 We work with other oil sands operators to manage water withdrawals to ensure the ecology of the Athabasca River is protected.
 Horizon features an on-site water storage pond that holds enough water for up to 30 days that allows us to maintain production in the event of water withdrawal restrictions during the river's low flow periods.
-Additionally, a new water treatment plant at Horizon that is currently in the engineering design stage will further reduce our fresh water consumption.
-More information on our Basal Water Treatment project can be found here.
+Additionally, different water treatment options are being reviewed to further reduce our fresh water consumption.